Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/about.md

   - /about.html
 ---

-> "_Research is like a walking journey, always on the road, always exploring, and always embracing discoveries with passion and curiosity._"

 Welcome!
 My name is Ren (Ryan) Li.
 I am a senior undergraduate studying finance at the [School of Finance](http://en.finance.nankai.edu.cn/), [Nankai University](https://en.nankai.edu.cn/) (NKUSF).
 I am also an incoming master's student of Fintech supervised by [Prof. Tingting Cheng](https://sites.google.com/site/tingtingcheng2014/home) at NKUSF in Fall 2024.